Unnatural Links: What is the Purpose of the Google FUD Campaign?

 Most business owners have to pay to get included on Google.

-Google makes SEO negative
+Google Makes SEO Negative

 After Google allowed sabotaging of third party websites in their search index a huge wave of “negative SEO” ensued due to campaigns by many rogue businesses.